Easy Turkey or Chicken Gravy Without Drippings Recipe

 Aside from cranberry sauce, there is no better coupling with a roast chicken or turkey than a hearty and flavourful gravy.
-However, if you want to make some things ahead of time, many wonder if they can make a delicious chicken gravy without drippings.
+However, if you want to make some things ahead of time, many wonder if they can make a delicious turkey or chicken gravy without drippings.
 And the answer is absolutely yes.

 You do not need pan drippings in order to make a completely delicious and robust gravy.
 In fact, I quite literally never make gravy with the drippings of a chicken or turkey and I’m always pleased with my results.